What is the Cost Baseline in Project Management? - Definitions, Examples, Importance, and more Explained

 How is a Cost Baseline Created in Project Management?

 Creating a cost baseline begins with estimating the overall project costs.
 That typically includes the project tasks and resources needed to accomplish the project’s acceptable outcomes.
 Also, this is the initial estimated budget for the project.
+When creating a project cost baseline, the project manager should follow these processes to ensure project success.
+Those are,

 When you estimate project costs, it should be associated with the project.
 That typically includes the overall cost of the project, for example, labor, material or equipment cost, training cost, medical expenses cost, and more.

-• Breakdown cost elements
+• Breakdown Cost Elements

 By breaking down cost elements, you can gain more accurate cost estimates.
 For example, if your project resources costs are a significant part of your overall project cost, break it down into categories to gain more accurate costs.

-• Determine resource requirements
+• Determine Resource Requirements

 As a project manager, you should determine the required resources, quantity, and duration to complete your project without any issues.

-• Assign cost estimates
+• Assign Cost Estimates

 This process typically involves required costs with specific project activities, tasks, or deliverables.
 It is based on your project resources requirements and their duration.

-• Aggregate cost
+• Aggregate Cost

 Project managers should summarize the estimated project costs from their cost elements to create a comprehensive project budget.

-• Validate and review cost baseline
+• Validate and Review Cost Baseline

 After creating cost estimates, you should review your cost estimates with the project stakeholders.